Paratime series: Paratime Secret and Paratime Police

 To supervise Paratime, the Paratime Commission exists; to enforce the Paratime Code, the Paratime Police exists.

 There is only one law that is totally inviolate: no one from outside the Home Timeline civilization must ever know about paratime travel.
 The Paratime Transposition Code sets out legal penalties for this, as well as other crimes involving paratime, such as kidnapping and enslavement.
-Paratime Police officers are authorized to use extrajudiciary means, such as assassination, of both Home Time residents or outtimes, to protect the secret if necessary.
+Paratime Police officers are authorized to use extrajudicial means, such as assassination, of both Home Time residents or outtimes, to protect the secret if necessary.
 This action is at the agent's discretion.

 Another method to protect the Paratime Secret involves spreading uncertainty and doubt about accounts of encountering paratimers.
 In the case of pre-scientific cultures, this is easier; actions can be explained as acts of the gods.
 In our timeline, in which the concept of alternate realities is common, the Paratime Police have spread stories which are implausible when investigated; however, the number of stories to investigate lessens the chance of detecting the truth.

 Headquarters for the Paratime Police is at the city of Dhergabar, which is the Capital city on home Timeline.
 There is also a separate timeline that is exclusively for the use of the Paratime Police; they can locate conveyors wherever necessary there, or commandeer private property to locate a temporary conveyor.

 In many timelines, business agents working from the Home Timeline hold a reserve commission as Paratime officers, and are expected to activate their powers when needed.

 The Chief of the Paratime Police at the beginning of the series is Tortha Karf.
 Special Chief's Assistant Verkan Vall is the protagonist of most of the Paratime stories.